FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 ### Consequences:
 Benefits of applying the above pattern:
- - Allows for different types of boards that differ only in their behaviour.
+ - Allows for different types of boards that differ from the classical square board.
- - Is an alternative to subclassing.
+ - Isolate the implementation details.
- - Eliminates conditional statements.
+ - Obeys Open/Closed Principle.
+New strategies can be introduced without having to change the context.